‘Bold And The Beautiful’ Day-By-Day Spoilers Week Of April 30: Despicable Lie Tears A Marriage & Family Apart

 Wednesday, May 2

 Anticipating a reunion with her husband, Steffy’s whole world is shattered when things fall apart.
-No doubt, Liam did not react well at Wyatt’s news and Steffy is only now finding out what took place.
+No doubt, Liam did not react well to Wyatt’s news and Steffy is only now finding out what took place.
 In the meantime, Bill gloats to his only friend Justin about how everything is going according to plan.

 Thursday, May 3